Ex-Kansas Gov. Colyer endorses Rep. Marshall in Senate race

 Kobach contends he would fare better with President Donald Trump on the ballot.
 But he has alienated many GOP moderates after two decades of advocating tough immigration policies.

-Colyer urged Republicans to unite behind Marshall as a candidate who can “keep Kansas red.”
-Kansas political icon and 1996 GOP presidential nominee Bob Dole also has endorsed the two-term congressman.
+Marshall, a two-term congressman, also has been endorsed by Kansas political icon and 1996 GOP presidential nominee Bob Dole.

+Other GOP Senate candidates include Kansas Senate President Susan Wagle, of Wichita, and Dave Lindstrom, a Kansas City-area businessman and former Kansas City Chiefs professional football player.

+“They’re good people, but I think that they would play the role of spoiler,” Marshall said before his news conference.

 Follow John Hanna on Twitter: https://twitter.com/apjdhanna